navin-09/Advance_Java_Concepts/JVMInternals.md

             Byte streams → InputStream, OutputStream (for binary data)

+# FileReader and FileWriter

+    It reads the contents of a text file, one character (or small block) at a time.

+    It decodes bytes → characters using your platform’s default charset (e.g., UTF-8).

+    It  ’s not buffered, meaning it interacts with the disk directly — so slower for big files.

+# BufferedReader & BufferedWriter
+    They wrap around FileReader and FileWriter to improve performance by using an in-memory buffer.

+        This means:

+            Instead of reading/writing one character at a time,

+            They read/write chunks (buffers) at once.

 # Serialization
     Serialization = Converting an object into a byte stream (to save or send).